 Standard 2: Learning Activities

 The projects or assignments require learners to apply the practices/skills related to Standard 2: Partnering with Families.
-Since these are application activities, they most align with the evidence-based practices for adult learners of practice, evaluate, reflection, and mastery.
-The sample learning activities are organized by the three Components for Standard 2.
+Since these are application activities, they most align with the evidence-based practices for adult learners of authentic learning, reflection, guidance, performance feedback, and follow-up activities.
+The sample learning activities are organized by the three components for Standard 2.

 The interviewer should keep the following precautions in mind (Bagnato & Neisworth, 1991):

 - The identification of family needs and strengths is not a mandatory component of the IFSP/IEP – it is voluntary.
 No child can be refused services because of the family’s refusal to be assessed.